-Methods: We included all consecutive adult patients with hepatitis E (48) and hepatitis A (152) admitted in the Teaching Hospital of Infectious Diseases, Cluj-Napoca, Romania between January 2017 and August 2019.
+Methods: We included all consecutive adult patients with hepatitis E and hepatitis A admitted in the Teaching Hospital of Infectious Diseases, Cluj-Napoca, Romania between January 2017 and August 2019.

 Results: Hepatitis E incidence increased in 2018-2019 compared to 2017.
-The average age in hepatitis E patients was 50.6 versus 39.1 years in hepatitis A and two thirds of the patients in both groups were men.
+The average age in hepatitis E (n=48) patients was 50.6 versus 39.1 years in hepatitis A (n=152, not including 262 minors) and two thirds of the patients in both groups were men.
 Compared to hepatitis A, patients with hepatitis E presented a milder course of disease with significantly less modified AST and ALT, bilirubin, prothrombin index and INR levels.
 We found a higher prevalence of comorbidities in hepatitis E patients adjusted for age & gender.
 Severe forms were found in 5 (3.3%) hepatitis A patients compared to 12 (25%) of hepatitis E patients, of which 3 died.
 Acute-on-chronic hepatitis E and immunosuppression were found in 6 and 5 patients, respectively.

 Conclusions: Our study shows that hepatitis E incidence is increasing, being usually self-limited and milder compared to hepatitis A. Ribavirin treatment seems to be beneficial in patients with preexisting conditions.